Work with stakeholders on their procurement requests

 By managing the bid and RFP process online, you immediately eliminate the challenges of data storage and accessibility that comes along with paper files.
 All vendor records, proposal information, and scoring summaries are captured in one online platform.
 It’s easy to customize and export reports at the click of a button.

-Experience eProcurement for yourself!
-Book a live demo to see why Bonfire is trusted by public procurement teams in New Jersey.
+Learn why Bonfire is trusted by public procurement teams in New Jersey.